ryanharkins/Judo-Ruby/README.md

-# Judopay
+# Judopay Ruby SDK

-The judoPay gem is currently not actively supported by judo, but it is available here for anyone who wish to use it as a platform to develop upon.
+The judopay gem is not actively supported by judo, but it is available here for anyone who wish to use it as a platform to develop upon.
 This gem supports Ruby 1.9.3 and above (including 2.0.x and 2.1.x).

 [![Build Status](https://travis-ci.org/JudoPay/RubySdk.svg?branch=master)](https://travis-ci.org/JudoPay/RubySdk)